The Arts Dot Event 2025

 A huge thank you to everyone who participated, showed curiosity, shared their stories, or contributed in any way to making this week unforgettable.
 I also extend my gratitude to everyone who has been involved and contributed.
 So grateful for all the meetings, conversations and collaborations!

-Now preparations for The Arts Dot Illuminated
+Preparations for The Arts Dot Illuminated

 I had productive working meetings and technical reviews with Professor Markus Fiedler, Professor Tobias Larsson, and researcher Ryan from the Blekinge Institute of Technology (BTH), who provided valuable support for this project.